 The next five-year period will witness a major transformation in our talent strategy.
 In partnership with our Human Resources team and all departments and hiring managers, we will deploy a comprehensive framework in furtherance of our greatest asset-our people.
-Our objective is to emerge as the employer of choice for top tier talent.
+Our objective is to emerge as the employer of choice for top tier talent, across all mission areas, departments, business units and functions.
 To this end, we will focus on building an entrepreneurial and innovative organizational culture that is aligned with our mission; that emphasizes organizational learning; and that is characterized by an agile, service-oriented, diverse, collaborative, high performing, professionally competent, engaged and accountable workforce.